Nicoaltinier/Nicoaltinier/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on create Pages.
+- 🔭 I’m currently working on making Pages.
 - 🌱 I’m currently learning HTML CSS and Javascript :boom:
 -
 - 🤔 I’m looking for help with .